Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 The Court's internal audit services were provided by RSM Bird Cameron and monitored by the Audit and Risk Committee.

-The 2012–2013 Internal Audit Plan was developed taking into account the risk drivers in the Strategic Risk Management Plan and after consultation with the Audit and Risk Committee and the senior management team.
-The priorities for this Plan include:
+The 2013–14 Internal Audit Plan was developed taking into account the risk drivers in the Strategic Risk Management Plan and after consultation with the Audit and Risk Committee and the senior management team.

-The Court’s Audit and Risk Committee monitored the implementation of individual audit report recommendations generated as part of the above mentioned audits, through quarterly status reports.
+The Court's Audit and Risk Committee monitored the implementation of individual audit report recommendations generated from those audits, through quarterly status reports.

 The Court promotes a culture which supports the identification, analysis, assessment, treatment, monitoring and review of all strategic, operational, compliance and financial risks.
 This is supported by the Court's Risk Control and Compliance Framework.

 The Risk Control and Compliance Framework provides policies, procedures and tools to promote effective risk management.
-The framework is available to all court staff on the intranet for the principal purpose of achieving better services and outcomes for judicial services, clients and staff.
+The framework was updated during the 2013–14 financial year and is available to all court staff on the intranet for the principal purpose of achieving better services and outcomes for judicial services, clients and staff.

 The Court continued to participate in the annual Comcover benchmarking survey, which measures risk and assesses the extent of cultural change within agencies.
 The Court's overall result continued to improve, reflecting the Court's efforts in the area of risk management.